 The psoas is a tricky muscle.
 Most people couldn't locate it or even know it exists.
 This deep muscle that connects the spine to the legs is important for hip flexion and can cause issues when it's too tight or weak.

 The state of the psoas is important for all kinds of activities from daily functional movements to athletic performance.
 It stabilizes the core but can cause significant pain when out of whack.
-It’s important to pay some attention to the psoas, which for most people means doing some stretching and strengthening work.
+It's important to pay some attention to the psoas.
+For most people, this means working on a psoas muscle stretch and strengthening program.

-The psoas muscle is specifically two muscles: the psoas minor and psoas major.
-Some also include the iliacus in the psoas, while others name the combination the iliopsoas.
+The psoas muscle is specifically two muscles: the psoas minor and psoas major muscle.
+Some also include the iliacus muscle in the psoas, while others name the combination the iliopsoas muscle.
 It is the strongest of the hip flexor muscles.
 The psoas minor is fairly insignificant and is not even fully formed in all people.

 The psoas, or iliopsoas, is one of the most important muscles in the body that many overlook.
 It is the only muscle that directly connects the spine to the legs, specifically the femur.
 The psoas is part of the group of muscles known as the hip flexors.
 They are responsible for hip flexion, the bending of the knee up toward the chest, as well as hip rotation and adduction.